pperrier27/ImgurSwitcher/info/windows_dev.md

 3. Navigate to the root of the pyHook source directory and run `python setup.py build_ext --swig=<path to swig.exe>`, followed by `pip install --upgrade .`

 ## Building Executables
-If you want to build a new executable, then set the variable `_building_exe` in `__init__.py` to True (this fixes a path problem with where the data files are).
-Then, navigate to the `src` directory and run `python py2exe_setup.py py2exe`.
+If you want to build a new executable, then navigate to the `src` directory and run `python py2exe_setup.py py2exe`.
 This will put all the required files in the `windows/dist` directory of this project.
+Then, delete the appropriate `.zip` file for your platform and recreate it with the same name and the new contents of the folder.
+Alternatively, if you have Powershell v5.0 (Windows 10 has it), you can switch to the `windows` directory and run `powershell ./build_exe.ps1` which will do this process for you (edit that script's `$zipfile` variable to change the output name of the `.zip` file)

 ### Note For `virtualenv` Users ###